Rehoboth Beach Delaware: DC Tourist Town Turns Culinary Destination

 EAT: Blue Moon Restaurant

-After dinner, walk into the adjoining Cashetta’s Cabaret for some of the finest and funnest entertainment in town.
-Disco-hit goddess, Pam Stanley belts out the best from the 80’s and with the help of Drag “Ladies,” hosts Rehoboth Idol.
+After dinner, hit the cabaret up for some of the finest and funnest entertainment in town (the kind of entertainment that is now illegal in Tennessee!).
 Check event listings – a show here is the perfect aperitif to dinner at Blue Moon.

 Combo Plate at Semra's Mediterranean Grill, Rehoboth Beach D